Flying toilet: Problems

 Piles of polyethene bags gather on roofs and attract flies.
 Some of them burst open upon impact and/or clog drainage systems.
 If they land on fractured water pipes, a drop in water pressure can cause the contents to be sucked into the water system.
-People can also be hit by the bags as they are blindly tossed.
+People can also be hit by the bags if they are blindly tossed.
 In the rainy season, drainage contaminated with excrement can enter residences; some children even swim in it.
 Such close contact leads to fears of diseases such as diarrhoea, skin disorders, typhoid fever and malaria.

 The practice of defecating outside, away from one's house, especially in the dark, causes concern for one's personal safety as well, especially among girls and women.

 In 2009, Rift Valley Railways cited flying toilets thrown at the railway track in Kibera as the cause of a cargo train derailment in which two people were killed.